ACCIAI0/acciaio/README.md

 - the **Systems** infrastructure.

 ## Overview
 This section presents an overview of the points above.
-For some of them, the overview should be enough to understand and use the feature, whilst the others are presentede in more details in the [Wiki](../../wiki/Home).
+For some of them, the overview should be enough to understand and use the feature, whilst the others are presented in more details in the [Wiki](../../wiki/Home).

 ### Installation
 Acciaio for Unity can be added to a Unity project through the Package Manager as a Git URL.
 There are plans to publish it on a public repository, but for the time being this is the only available method.